-The most common reasons for a drop in Google Ads performance are seasonality, competition, and restrictive campaign adjustments.
-Our experts share first-hand experience with how to combat these issues and avoid them in the future.
+The most common reasons for a Google Ads performance drop are seasonality, competition, and restrictive campaign adjustments.
+Our experts share first-hand advice to combat these issues and avoid them in the future.

 When any marketer logs into their Google Ads account and is faced with the perplexing issue of a drop in Google Ads performance, panic can set in.